-Charcuterie board ideas on a constrained budget don’t have to lack creativity.
+If you’re looking for some charcuterie board ideas and your budget is constrained, it doesn’t mean your creativity has to be.
 It’s absolutely possible to keep it simple, stay under budget, look fancy, and wow your friends and family all at the same time.

 1. Create a charcuterie kit using basic household items.

 Charcuterie boards are beautiful.
-They have that handle that really makes the thing look nice.
 But maybe you’re not ready to invest in one yet.
-A regular wood cutting board works just fine.
-If you end up loving it, you might consider paying for a fancy board, but as far as today is concerned, it’s likely you have these items sitting around your house.
-And hey, don’t feel like you have to stick to this list; it’s just a springboard.
+A regular, wood cutting board works just fine.
+If you end up loving it, you might consider paying for a fancy board or set.
+But, for today, you likely have these items sitting around your house can can use them without spending a dime.

 - Wood cutting board or cardboard boxes